 The use of Moodle and online resources will be optimised to complement class-based learning.

 Graduates of this programme will be better equipped to gain employment and/or avail of promotional opportunities in their place of employment.

 A feature of the proposed programme is the strong focus on ‘practice’ element for the purposes of skills development and assessment.
 This will enhance the students understanding of quality and safety in healthcare and core skills required for effective delivery of safe patient care.

-The programme commences with an induction day on March 5th and will continue for 12 consecutive weeks.
+The programme starts with an induction day, and runs for 12 consecutive weeks.

 - Registered Nurse with the Nursing and Midwifery Board of Ireland

 - Currently employed and directly working in an environment where procedural sedation is undertaken

 - Approval by the Director of Nursing to undertake the programme